kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-07-14-aftermark-watermark.md

 → Total of 6144 DCT blocks
 ```

-BUT JPEG doesn't *always* compress RGB directly,  it usually **converts RGB → YCbCr**, then compresses like:
+BUT JPEG doesn't *always* compress RGB directly,  it usually **converts RGB to YCbCr**, then compresses like:

 | Channel | Blocks                                      |
 | ------- | ------------------------------------------- |